v-vlasenko/terraform-scalr-serverless/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform (or OpenTofu) installed
 - Python 3.11 (for Lambda function)
+- Scalr account with Workspace access
-- Scalr account and API token (if using Scalr backend)
+- Scalr API token configured as a workspace variable

 ## Setup
 1. Clone the repository: